 What is a covered entity?

-Not all institutions that collect health information must follow HIPAA regulations but there are three entity types that must abide by HIPAA.
-There are certain things that you would expect such as hospitals and clinics but there are some entities that may be surprised to find out that they are subject to HIPAA.
+Not all institutions that collect health information must follow HIPAA regulations, but three entity types must abide by HIPAA.
+There are certain things that you would expect, such as hospitals and clinics, but some entities may be surprised to find out that they are subject to HIPAA.

-- Hybrid Entities – If an entity performs both covered and noncovered functions then it can elect to be a hybrid entity.
+- Hybrid Entities – If an entity performs both covered and non-covered functions, it can elect to be a hybrid entity.
 Only the parts of the business that are performing a covered function will fall under HIPAA rules.
-The entity would have to designate which parts of the business are a healthcare component otherwise the entire entity would be subject to HIPAA.
-For instance, if a university has a hospital, the entire school would have to follow HIPAA rules unless the university hospital is designated as the healthcare component.
+The entity would have to designate which parts of the business are a healthcare component; otherwise, the entire entity would be subject to HIPAA.
+For instance, if a university has a hospital, the entire school must follow HIPAA rules unless the university hospital is designated as the healthcare component.
 In that case, only the hospital would be subject to HIPAA.

 The Federal Information Security Management Act (FISMA) created requirements for federal agencies to develop and implement information security systems.
 FISMA not only applies to government agencies but also to private companies that contract with the government.

-FISMA creates a framework that must be followed by government agencies and contractors to manage information security.
+FISMA creates a framework that government agencies and contractors must follow to manage information security.
 Below is only a portion of the requirements.

 - Risk Assessment – After selecting and implementing the minimum standards, it is required that covered entities perform a risk assessment to determine if there are any threats and vulnerabilities.
-The minimum security requirements may not be enough and even if not required by law, every organization should perform a risk assessment to find gaps in network security before an attacker does.
+The minimum security requirements may not be enough.
+Even if not required by law, every organization should perform a risk assessment to find gaps in network security before an attacker does.

-Even though only government agencies and contractors are subject to FISMA, its requirements are what every organization should be doing to protect themselves from cyber attacks.
+Even though only government agencies and contractors are subject to FISMA, its requirements are what every organization should be doing to protect itself from cyber-attacks.